 As you might know, Rohje has profiled itself as a watch for brave and daring adventurers, so-called Adventuristers.
-Thus it was not a coincidence that Finnish research expedition FINNARP had Rohje watches in use when they arrived at the Aboa research station on the most isolated continent in the world, Antarctica.
+It was therefore no coincidence that the Finnish research expedition FINNARP had Rohje watches in use when they arrived at the Aboa research station on the most isolated continent in the world,

-Aboa camp in the Antarctica.
+Aboa camp in Antarctica.
 Photo: Pasi Ylirisku / FINNARP 2019

-In 2020 it will have been 200 years since the discovery of Antarctica and in honour of that Rohje reworked their Adventurister watch model to the Rohje Antarctica Special edition, which honours the science and research work done in Antarctica.
+In 2020, it will have been 200 years since the discovery of Antarctica and, in honour of that, Rohje reworked their Adventurister watch model into the Rohje Antarctica Special Edition, which honours the science and research work done in Antarctica.

 The changes made to the watch were mainly to do with colours and practicality.
-The colour of the dials and hands were changed to more easily distinguishable white and even when the sun doesn’t set on the Antarctic during the beginning of the year hands were luminescent.
-The distinguishing feature of Rohje, the Finnish reindeer leather strap was kept in the watch and it might be the only reindeer leather strap that has visited in the Antarctic and on the polar circle.
+The colour of the dials and hands were changed to more easily distinguishable white, and even though the sun doesn’t set on the Antarctic during the beginning of the year, the hands are luminescent.
+The distinguishing feature of Rohje –

-“It was an honour to have the Adventurister into a real research expedition.
+“It was an honour to have the Adventurister on a real research expedition.
 The successful expedition in extreme conditions gave us some extra inspiration.
-The 200 anniversary of the Antarctica discovery inspired us to make the Antarctica model a 200 piece limited edition with unique serial numbering.
-We also chose to donate a part of the profit to help future Natural Science research.”
-Stated the CEO of Rohje Antti Heikkinen.
+The 200-year anniversary of the discovery of Antarctica inspired us to make the Antarctica model a 200-piece limited edition with unique serial numbering.
+We also chose to donate a part of the profits to help future natural science research,” stated the CEO of Rohje, Antti Heikkinen.

-In the end one might ask, how did Rohje then work in Antarctica?
+In the end, one might ask how the Rohje watch performed in Antarctica.

 “The watch worked the entire expedition and received good testing experiences.
-A Stylish watch I have to say!”
-Told Finnarp Expedition leader Mika Kalakoski.
+A stylish watch, I have to say!” said Finnarp Expedition leader Mika Kalakoski.

 To find out more about Antarctica, read here

-Would you like to check the Rohje Antarctica special model closer?
+Would you like to take a closer look at the Rohje Antarctica special model?